shadeed/rtl-styling/posts/rtl-styling.md

 }
 ```

-The resulted CSS will be as below:
+The resulting CSS would be this:
 `app-ltr.css`
 ```css
 .elem {